phpeterson-usf/autograder/README.md

     $ grade test --project project02
     ```

-## Importing the list of students
+## Using Canvas (instructors only)
-1. You'll need `requests` to interact with web servers
+1. You'll need `requests` to interact with the Canvas web site
     ```
     $ pip3 install requests
     ```
-1. If you have the list of student GitHub usernames in a Google Sheet, you can import them into `~/.config/grade/config.toml` automatically
-1. To set that up, add this information to config.toml:
+1. In order to map GitHub usernames to Canvas login IDs, you need to provide a mapping file.
+We ask students to fill out a Google Form which produces a Google Sheets spreadsheet.
+If you
+download that spreadsheet to a local CSV file, you can give the mapping configuration in `~/.config/grade/config.toml`
     ```toml
-    [Importer]
+    [CanvasMapper]
-    doc_id = "the long unique ID in the Google Sheet URL" sheet_name = "Sheet 1"  # the name of the spreadsheet tab github_col_name = "GitHub"  # the name of the spreadsheet column which contains the GitHub username
+    map_path = "~/github-to-canvas.csv"  # CSV file which maps GitHub username to Canvas SIS Login ID github_col_name = "GitHub"  # Name of the CSV column which contains the GitHub username login_col_name = "SIS Login ID"  # Name of the CSV column which contains the Canvas SIS Login ID
     ```
-1. Now you can `$ grade import` to update the list of `students` in the `[Config]` section of config.toml

-## Using Canvas
-1. You'll need `requests` to interact with web servers
-    ```
-    $ pip3 install requests
-    ```
 1. After you run `grade class -p lab01` the test results will be stored in a JSON file, e.g. `./lab01.json`
 1. You can subsequently run `grade upload -p lab01` to upload the results to [Canvas](https://canvas.instructure.com/doc/api/index.html)
-1. The JSON file contains the aggregate score for the repo (e.g. 80 out of 100 pts) and a comment showing which tests passed and failed.
+1. The JSON file contains the aggregate score for the repo (e.g. 80 out of 100 pts) and a submission comment showing which tests passed and failed.
 The comment will also be uploaded.
 1. The name you use for the `project` in `grade` must match the name of the assignment in Canvas, case-sensitively.
 1. Since the Canvas REST API for submissions does not know about assignment groups, I recommend you create the assignment in Canvas before running `grade upload`.
 Otherwise Canvas will create a new assignment outside your structure for assignment groups
 1. `grade upload` manipulates only the named Canvas assignment.
 It does not mimic the uploading of CSV files shown in the Canvas web UI.